Meeting Time: January 25, 2022 at 2:30pm MST

 • Default_avatar

-Andrew Knochel over 2 years ago
+Andrew Knochel almost 3 years ago

 Our city must value the lives of our residents and all those who use our streets, even if we must make minor sacrifices to do so.
 Make Vision Zero a policy and a priority for Phoenix's streets.
 Anything less is prioritizing cars over human life; a trade no one would overtly make.